 - Do not listen at extremely high volume levels.
-Extended high-volume listening can lead to permanent hearing loss. - Set the volume to the lowest setting before you begin listening.
-After you begin listening, adjust the volume to a comfortable level.

-Once you set the volume, do not increase it.
+Extended high-volume listening can lead to permanent hearing loss. - After you begin listening, adjust the volume to a comfortable level. - Once you set the volume, do not increase it.
 Over time, your ears adapt to the volume level, so a volume level that does not cause discomfort might still damage your hearing.